 A MUCH overlooked part of API monitoring is what exactly it is you’re monitoring.
 As the story goes, you see somebody under a street light looking around, you offer help and they say they lost their car keys.
 You start looking and say where did they last see them, and they say over in the woods.
 When you stop and ask why they’re looking here, they say, “because the light is here…” – so, part of monitoring is monitoring the service you say you provide NOT what you know you deliver.

-API Monitoring Best Practice
+API Monitoring for Dummies Best Practice Top 10

 We’d suggest the following are the absolute MINIMUM items to monitor on a regular basis AND have alerts set up to tell you when something goes wrong.